 Rayah Thomas is a bassist from Raleigh, North Carolina.
 Having only studied bass for four years, Rayah began with classical bass and has since made the transition to jazz as the main focal point of her musical education.
 Rayah plays with the Triangle Youth Jazz Ensemble directed by Gregg Gelb and has also participated in Jazz at Lincoln Center’s Summer Jazz Academy and UNCG High School Honors Jazz Band.
 Since beginning her jazz studies, Rayah has continued to expand her listening and performing while being inspired by the likes of Ahmad Jamal, Jamil Nasser, Rodney Whitaker, and Paul Chambers.
 While at the Vail Jazz Workshop, Rayah hopes to incorporate new perspectives and experiences into her playing by learning and listening to her peers, supporting those sounds with her own, and taking this growth into the rest of her career.
 Rayah has truly found a love for learning and performing jazz and hopes to one day become a proper vessel of this rich art form.

 Who can apply?

-The workshop is a residency program for twelve dedicated and gifted young jazz musicians who have demonstrated a commitment to their musical studies and a level of skill to warrant special attention.
-The level of talent of the students attending the workshop is extremely high.
-Therefore only students who can play at the highest level will likely gain admission to the workshop.
+The Workshop is a residency program for twelve dedicated and gifted young jazz musicians who have demonstrated a commitment to their musical studies and a level of skill to warrant special attention.
+The standard of playing is extremely high, therefore, only students who can meet this expectation will likely gain admission to the workshop.